 G. The stochastic reserve equals the amount determined in Section 5.F.
-If the company includes policies from two or more product groups in a subgroup for aggregation purposes as described in Section 5.A, the company shall calculate the stochastic reserve for policies from each product group on a stand-alone basis by following the process of A through F above.
+If the company includes policies from two or more VM-20 Reserving Categories in a subgroup for aggregation purposes as described in Section 5.A, the company shall calculate the stochastic reserve for policies from each VM-20 Reserving Category on a stand-alone basis by following the process of A through F above.

 VM-31 Section 3.C.11